sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/operations.md

 ### Applying manifests

-In general, Sourcegraph with Kubernetes is deployed by applying the manifests in our [deploy-sourcegraph reference repository](/index.md#reference-repository) - see our [configuration guide](./configure.md) for more details.
+In general, Sourcegraph with Kubernetes is deployed by applying the [Kubernetes](./index.md#kubernetes) manifests in our [deploy-sourcegraph reference repository](./index.md#reference-repository) - see our [configuration guide](./configure.md) for more details.

-We provide a `kubectl-apply-all.sh` script that you can use to apply Sourcegraph's [Kubernetes](./index.md#kubernetes) manifests to your cluster, usually by running the following from the root directory of the [deploy-sourcegraph reference repository](/index.md#reference-repository):
+We provide a `kubectl-apply-all.sh` script that you can use to do this, usually by running the following from the root directory of the [deploy-sourcegraph reference repository](./index.md#reference-repository):

 ```sh
 ./kubectl-apply-all.sh